AN OPEN LETTER TO THE WORLD

 They’ve perfected the system, install the corrupt, assassinate the righteous, distort our image.
 And each time we rise, we end up standing alone, betrayed, isolated, and overwhelmed.
 The cycle has lasted centuries.
 Millions have died in this struggle.
 More will follow.
 And yet, the world watches, indifferent.

 The world tell us that we are free, that we are the same.
 But we are not the same.
-And perhaps that is what many have chosen to ignore, because the truth is inconvenient.
-I won’t pretend otherwise.
-We do not envy your freedom, and we will mistaken it for ours.
+And perhaps that is what many people are choosing to ignore simply because the truth is inconvenient.
+I won’t pretend otherwise, as we continue to refuse to die in their projected ignorance.

 Signed,